Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: Abstract

 \section{Abstract}

-In this paper, we begin the study of the Fermat equation over real biquadratic fields, taking $\QQ(\sqrt{2},\sqrt{3})$ as a first example.
-To reduce the existing asymptotic bound for $\QQ(\sqrt{2}, \sqrt{3})$, we determine the torsion primes of degree 8 using work of Derickx-Kamienny-Stein-Stoll \cite{derickx2021torsion}.
-We treat the smaller prime exponents by studying the modular parametrisation and some smaller integer exponents by studying certain hyperelliptic curves.
+In this paper, we begin the study of the Fermat equation $x^n+y^n=z^n$ over real biquadratic fields.
+In particular, we prove that there are no non-trivial solutions to the Fermat equation over $\Q(\sqrt{2},\sqrt{3})$ for $n\geq 4$.